Clinical Practice Supports image

 • How such programs might positively impact the health care system

-• How we can best identify which people will benefit the most from these programs through frailty screening tools
+• How the Cancer Care Program can best identify who will benefit the most from these programs through the use of frailty screening tools

 Why it matters: